Interaction-aware Kalman Neural Networks for Trajectory Prediction: Experiments

 \subsection{Evaluation Metrics}

 Two metrics, namely the \textit{root-mean-square error} (RMSE) and \textit{negative log-likelihood} (NLL), are used to measure the effectiveness of IaKNN.
-In particular, the first 2-seconds trajectories and the rest 5-seconds trajectories are used as past trajectories and the ground truth in a 7-seconds multi-agent training traffic scene, respectively. \begin{itemize}[leftmargin=10pt] \item RMSE: the root mean squared sum accumulated by the displacement errors over the predicted positions and real positions during the prediction time horizon. \item NLL: the sum of the negative log probabilities of the predicated positions against the ground-truth positions during the prediction time horizon (we consider a predicted position to be correct if its distance from the ground-truth one is bounded by a small threshold and wrong otherwise). \end{itemize}
+In particular, the first 2-seconds trajectories and the rest 5-seconds trajectories are used as past trajectories and the ground truth in a 7-seconds~\footnote{The window size is equal to the sum of the prediction horizon and the observation.
+We set the prediction horizon to be 5 seconds by following the work of CS-LSTM~\cite{deo2018convolutional}.
+Regarding the observation horizon, existing algorithms used different settings as follows: Social LSTM (3.2 seconds), CS-LSTM (3 seconds), Trafficpredict (2 seconds).
+We set the observation horizon to be 2 seconds, resulting in a window size of 7 seconds.} multi-agent training traffic scene, respectively. \begin{itemize}[leftmargin=10pt] \item RMSE: the root mean squared sum accumulated by the displacement errors over the predicted positions and real positions during the prediction time horizon. \item NLL: the sum of the negative log probabilities of the predicated positions against the ground-truth positions during the prediction time horizon (we consider a predicted position to be correct if its distance from the ground-truth one is bounded by a small threshold and wrong otherwise). \end{itemize}